Did you know the average person in America moved about eleven times in their life?

 If you want to save a little money, you can drop your car off at a central location: either at the company’s shop or a hub spot.
 The same goes for drop-off.
 You can have your car dropped off at your door for less hassle or you can pick it up at a neutral location.

-Open vs. Closed Transport
+Choosing Open vs. Closed Transport

 When you’re shipping cars across the country, you have two options.
 You can choose open or closed transport.

-An open container can carry more vehicles than a closed one, which makes the price less.
+An open container can carry more vehicles than a closed one, which makes the price lower.
 Your car will also be vulnerable to outside substances such as weather and flying objects.
 With that being said, it’s still a very safe option and is the most common choice.

 A closed transport is going to cost significantly more and is typically only used for custom and luxury cars.
 This is due to the lost revenue that companies have using enclosed trucks.

-Prepare Your Car for Towing
+Prepare Your Car for Transportation

 Before you ship a car across the country, you’ll need to prepare it for transport.
 There are a few steps you need to take.